fauconv/dcf/README.md

 * Create install script using drush or web console (move config file out of web, move content files out of sites ?) (think to trusted_host_patterns)
 * modify composer.json to require drupal and repository to this git
 * add a script for crontab
+* create many install mode : dev mode, prod mode with composer only, prod mode with composer and npm, prod mode with git only, prod mode with nothing. this mean create build script and install script

 THE PROJECT IS JUST AT THE BEGINNING PHASE, NO STABLE VERSION YET.